hoppscotch/docs/content/en/features/authentication.md

 ---
 title: Sign in with ease
-description: Sample
+Description: Sample
-menuTitle: Authentication
+MenuTitle: Authentication
-position: 5
+Position: 5
-category: Features
+Category: Features
 ---

 **Sign in to Hoppscotch with these providers**